nothings/single_file_libs/README.md

 - [CCAN](https://ccodearchive.net/list.html): package of lots of shareable C functions (mixed licenses)

 ### Library listing

-**Public domain single-file libraries usable from C and C++ are in bold.** Other libraries are either non-public domain, or two files, or not usable from both C and C++, or all three.
-Libraries of more than two files are mostly forbidden.

-For the API column, "C" means C only, "C++" means C++ only, and "C/C++" means C/C++ usable from either; some files may require *building* as C or C++ but still qualify as "C/C++" as long as the header file uses `extern "C"` to make it work.
-(In some cases, a header-file-only library may compile as both C or C++, but produce an implementation that can only be called from one or the other, because of a lack of use of `extern "C"`; in this case the table still qualifies it as C/C++, as this is not an obstacle to most users.)

 | tag  | library                                                              | license          | API |files| description
 | ---- | -------------------------------------------------------------------- |:----------------:|:---:|:---:| -----------